Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Theoretical Framework

+where $C > 0$ depends on $\xi$ and the Lipschitz constant of the model. \end{restatable} \end{lavenderbox} A proof is in \cref{sec:classification_proof}.
+The proof shows that $\calL_{\mathsf{CE}}(\hat{D})$ decomposes into an irreducible conditional entropy plus a sum of KL divergences from the true posterior to the model, so that minimizing $\calL_{\mathsf{CE}}$ is equivalent to minimizing the KL divergence from the true token-level posterior.
+The bound~\cref{eq:excess_risk_bound} compares at an early stopping time $1 - \xi$ to avoid the $(1-t)^{-1}$ singularity in the denoiser-velocity conversion~\cref{eq:x_prediction_target}; as shown in the proof, we may also obtain a guarantee that extends to $t = 1$ by adding an additional $O(\xi)$ remainder to the bound.
+We give quantitative constants and a full proof in~\cref{sec:classification_proof}.

-\paragraph{Relationship with discrete diffusion.} Lemma~\ref{lemma:denoiser_posterior_equivalence} suggests that the optimal denoiser implicitly learns the \textit{factorized} posterior $p_{1|t}^*({\bf x}_1|{\bf x}_t)$ \Cref{eq:factorization}.
-This reveals an interesting connection with discrete diffusion models, which also often learn $p_{1|t}^*$ via a tokenwise cross-entropy objective \cite{austin2021structured, campbell2022continuous, gat2024discrete}.
-While discrete models use the learned $p_{1|t}^*$ to perform ancestral sampling, requiring the joint probability and thus suffering from factorization errors, continuous models use the learned $p_{1|t}^*$ to infer the \emph{exact} velocity based on \eqref{eq:denoiser_posterior_equivalence} and \eqref{eq:x_prediction_target}.
+\paragraph{Relationship with discrete diffusion.} Lemma~\ref{lemma:denoiser_posterior_equivalence} suggests that the optimal denoiser implicitly learns the \textit{factorized} posterior $p^l_{1|t}({\bf x}_1|{\bf x}_t)$ defined in~\Cref{eq:factorization}.
+This reveals an interesting connection with discrete diffusion models, which also often learn $p^l_{1|t}$ via a tokenwise cross-entropy objective \cite{austin2021structured, campbell2022continuous, gat2024discrete}.
+While discrete models use the learned $p^l_{1|t}$ to perform ancestral sampling, which requires the entire joint probability density and thus suffers from factorization errors, continuous models use the learned $p^l_{1|t}$ to infer the \emph{exact} velocity based on \eqref{eq:denoiser_posterior_equivalence} and \eqref{eq:x_prediction_target}.
+This critical difference underlies the capability of continuous flows to be distilled exactly into few-step generators, as we now describe.